IBM/credit-risk-workshop-cpd/workshop/watson-knowledge-catalog-admin/README.md

   ![create business term](../.gitbook/assets/images/wkc-admin/wkc-create-business-term.png)

-* Give the new Business term a name such as *Contact Information* and optional description (**NOTE: If you are working with others on the same platform, pre-pend your term with something unique, i.e scottda-ContactInfo**).
+* Give the new Business term a name such as *Contact Information* and optional description (**NOTE: If you are working with others on the same platform, prepend your term with something unique, i.e scottda-ContactInfo**).
 Click the `Save as draft` button.

   ![name new business term](../.gitbook/assets/images/wkc-admin/wkc-admin-name-business-term.png)